 Benefits: The marketplace model benefits from network effects; as more buyers and sellers join the platform, its value increases.
 Additionally, the marketplace does not need to manage inventory or provide the services directly.

-9. Lead Generation
+9. What is Lead Generation Model?

 Overview: Lead generation businesses collect potential customer information (leads) and sell it to other businesses.
 This model is common in industries such as real estate, insurance, and professional services.
 Here is a more detailed article about the lead generation business model.